MetaNetX/MNXtools/doc/convert_manual.md

 * This code is only produced when cross-refs are exploited.
 * There are multiple cross-refs that correspond to different MNXref identifiers, but these are related by stereochemical parent/child relationships.
 * The parent MNXref identifier is selected automatically to preserve chemistry, at the expense of precision.
-* _Suggested model improvement_: select which cross-ref is the best one, possibly among those with the more detailed stereochemistry.
-It however cannot be excluded that the parent cross-ref corresponds to a different metabolite, which precise stereochemistry could be specified from a different xref.
+* _Suggested model improvement_: select cross-ref is the best one, possibly among those (children) with the more detailed stereochemistry.
+It however cannot be excluded that the parent cross-ref corresponds to a different metabolite which stereochemistry could be specified from an existing cross-ref.

 **CHEM_MAP_OK**